waynecheah/auth-service/README.md

 ## Continuous Deployment

 You can automate the deployment of Auth Flow Service to <a href="https://cloud.google.com/run/docs">Cloud Run</a> by creating <a href="https://cloud.google.com/build/docs">Cloud Build triggers</a> at <a href="https://cloud.google.com/">Google Cloud Platform</a>.
-You can configure your triggers to build and deploy docker image whenever you update your source code and commit to the master branch.
+You can configure your triggers to build and deploy docker image whenever you update your source code and commit to the main branch.

 ### Instruction Guides:
 1. <a href="https://cloud.google.com/billing/docs/how-to/modify-project">Enable billing for Cloud project</a>